cookpa/itkTensorReorientation/README.md

 ## Conclusions

-It would be better to use the composite transform for reorentation, rather than a single warp field.
+It would be better to use the composite transform for reorientation, rather than a single warp field.
 ITK will then use the affine transform for the affine part, which should be more accurate if there are large global rotations.